Vivaldi

 Tab Management

-Here's the feature that prompted me to try it: tab tiling.
+Here's the feature that prompted me to try it after hearing about its addition to 7.8: tab tiling.
 At least in theory, this is an extremely useful and convenient way to view two pages at once.
 This was something I saw and immediately imagined I would use a lot, like having one page of the site I'm testing and the issue summary side by side.
 In my few attempts at using it, it works as advertised.
 It's easy to use.
 It's easy to discover by accident (even if you try to drag a tab out to make a new window, you might notice the indicators that you could drop it into this same window).
 I have no notes for improvement on that.

-It does some other interesting things with tab management as well, though.
+It does some other interesting things with tab management, not just the tiling.

-It does have vertical tabs but it doesn't conveniently expand and collapse, aka auto hide, like it does on Edge or Firefox.
-Instead, it is one adjustable size at all times.
+It has vertical tabs, which are a necessity for me at this point.
+As of 7.8 it didn't conveniently expand and collapse, like it does on Edge or Firefox.
+Instead, it was one adjustable size at all times.
 I really like how Edge and Firefox keep the tabs out of the way when I don't need them, but then expands to be able to view them when I do scroll my mouse over there.
-This isn't a big deal on a wide enough monitor to still see all of the site anyway, but it just feels like another in my sentiment so far that Vivaldi has great ideas but is a little rough in implementation.
-Then came some good news: after I found a forum discussion requesting this feature, somebody replied saying that it "will probably come to 7.9 Final in a few months, but the feature needs some more polishing before it is ready."
-I'm hoping this is the case, and with a bit more patience I will have what is currently my largest lost functionality.
+This isn't a big deal on a wide enough monitor to still see all of the site anyway, but it just felt like another in my sentiment so far that Vivaldi has great ideas but is a little rough in implementation.

 It also offers tab stacking, roughly equivalent to what at least Edge calls grouping.
 It's a way to minimize the space required for tabs, and making it more obvious which tabs go together, while still keeping them somewhat accessible.
-It has three options for how those stacks appear:
+It has three options for how those stacks appear (on desktop):

 This is the Compact view: